intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

     - Latency
     - 99% latency and bandwidth
 - Median and mean measurements are distractions from the real problems.
-- Shared network usage greatly affect quality
+- Shared network usage greatly affect quality.
 - Long measurements are needed to capture all facets of potential network bottlenecks.
-- Better funded research in all these areas is needed for progress
+- Better funded research in all these areas is needed for progress.
-- End-users will best understand a simplified score or ranking system
+- End-users will best understand a simplified score or ranking system.

 # Conclusions {#conclusions}